Frasin

 Frasin (Frassin or Fraßin) is a town in Suceava County, mountainous northeastern Romania.
-It is situated in the historical region of Bukovina.
+It is situated in the historical regions of Bukovina and Western Moldavia.
 Frasin is the thirteenth-largest urban settlement in the county, with a population of 5,817 according to the 2021 census.
 It was declared a town in 2004, along with seven other localities in Suceava County.
 The town administers the former village of Bucșoaia (which became a neighborhood in 2004), Doroteia, and Plutonița (with the status of associated villages).

 Administration and local politics

 Town council

+The town's former local council had the following political composition, according to the results of the 2020 Romanian local elections: